snehal29j/HTML-CSS/README.md

-# HTML- CSS - JavaScript
+# 30 days of JavaScript
-Basics of html and css as code snippets
-30 days of JS
+A 30 days challenge to build projects using HTML, CSS and JS

 # DAY 1
+Build a digital-clock

+# Day 2
-Build a clock using JS
+Build a calculator